Chr15w1986/Javascript_PP2/README.md

 * The Game consists of:
     * One page with two large buttons and a timer
-    * The Start button, once clicked, changes to Stop for to provide a user friendly experience
+    * The Start button, once clicked, changes to Stop to provide a user friendly experience
     * A heading of One Stop Clock
     * An introduction of what the game consists of
     * Rules (How to play) at the bottom of the screen